CodeYourFuture/syllabus-archive/node-db/lesson5.md

 }
 ```

-and we decide to add a new field *profession* to the *persons* documents, then we can just add that field in the new document.
-So we can have two documents like this:
+We can add a document to the *personss* collection with a new field: *profession*.
+Now we have two documents like this:

 ```js
 [{